When Children Carry Their Parents' Pain

 Family Constellations offers another lens for understanding how parentification, unconscious loyalty, attachment, and family dynamics may contribute to carrying a parent's emotional burden.

 This perspective does not replace therapy, psychological care, or medical treatment.
-It offers a systemic understanding of how these patterns may develop and how healthier balance can emerge.
+It offers a systemic perspective on how children may come to carry emotional burdens that were never theirs, and how greater balance, healthier boundaries, and emotional freedom may gradually become possible.

 Explore Further